8 wks

 45.0M

 We tune the router weekly.
-Most accounts see 30–50% savings vs the first week's bill, with no quality regression.
+Most accounts see 30 to 50% savings vs the first week's bill, with no quality regression.

 Click a stage to see what it looks like in practice and what the next move usually is.
 Most teams we work with sit between Piloting and Operating.